Myrtillus/openstreetmap-tile-server-from-marasu/README.md

 # openstreetmap-tile-server

-This container allows you to easily set up an OpenStreetMap PNG tile server given a `.osm.pbf` file.
-It is based on the [latest Ubuntu 18.04 LTS guide](https://switch2osm.org/manually-building-a-tile-server-18-04-lts/) from [switch2osm.org](https://switch2osm.org/) and therefore uses the default OpenStreetMap style.
+This container image allows you to easily set up an OpenStreetMap PNG tile server given a `.osm.pbf` file.
+Default OSM-file is Finland-latest from [geofabrik.de](https://www.geofabrik.de).
+Image is based on the [latest Ubuntu 18.04 LTS guide](https://switch2osm.org/manually-building-a-tile-server-18-04-lts/) from [switch2osm.org](https://switch2osm.org/) and uses a [custom CartoCSS style](https://github.com/Myrtillus/openstreetmap-carto) developed for mapping of mountain bike trails in Finland.

 ## Setting up the server

-First create a Docker volume to hold the PostgreSQL database that will contain the OpenStreetMap data:

-    docker volume create openstreetmap-data

-Next, download an .osm.pbf extract from geofabrik.de for the region that you're interested in.
+Unless you want to use Finland-latest OSM-data then first download an .osm.pbf extract from geofabrik.de for the region that you're interested in.
 You can then start importing it into PostgreSQL by running a container and mounting the file as `/data.osm.pbf`.
 For example:

-    docker run -v /absolute/path/to/luxembourg.osm.pbf:/data.osm.pbf -v openstreetmap-data:/var/lib/postgresql/10/main overv/openstreetmap-tile-server import
+    docker run -v /absolute/path/to/luxembourg.osm.pbf:/data.osm.pbf -v openstreetmap-data:/var/lib/postgresql/10/main marasu/openstreetmap-tile-server import

-If the container exits without errors, then your data has been successfully imported and you are now ready to run the tile server.
+If the container exits without errors, then your data has been successfully imported to PostGIS database and you are now ready to run the tile server.
+A Docker volume `openstreetmap-data` is created in the import process.

-## Running the server
+## Running the tile server

 Run the server like this:

-    docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -d overv/openstreetmap-tile-server run
+    docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -d marasu/openstreetmap-tile-server run

 Your tiles will now be available at http://localhost:80/tile/{z}/{x}/{y}.png.
 If you open `leaflet-demo.html` in your browser, you should be able to see the tiles served by your own machine.
-Note that it will initially quite a bit of time to render the larger tiles for the first time.
+Note that it will initially quite a bit of time to render the larger tiles at low zoom level for the first time.

 ## Preserving rendered tiles

 Tiles that have already been rendered will be stored in `/var/lib/mod_tile`.
-To make sure that this data survives container restarts, you should create another volume for it:
+To make sure that this data survives container restarts, you can run the server instead with command:

-    docker volume create openstreetmap-rendered-tiles
-    docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -v openstreetmap-rendered-tiles:/var/lib/mod_tile -d overv/openstreetmap-tile-server run
+    docker run -p 80:80 -v openstreetmap-data:/var/lib/postgresql/10/main -v openstreetmap-rendered-tiles:/var/lib/mod_tile -d marasu/openstreetmap-tile-server run

+A Docker volume `openstreetmap-rendered-tiles` is created and used for storing of rendered tiles.

 ## Performance tuning

 The import and tile serving processes use 4 threads by default, but this number can be changed by setting the `THREADS` environment variable.
+Node memory for optimising OSM-data import can be set with
+`NODEMEM`enviroment variable, default is 2048 (MB).
 For example:

-    docker run -p 80:80 -e THREADS=24 -v openstreetmap-data:/var/lib/postgresql/10/main -d overv/openstreetmap-tile-server run
+    docker run -p 80:80 -e THREADS=24 -e NODEMEM=8192 -v openstreetmap-data:/var/lib/postgresql/10/main -d marasu/openstreetmap-tile-server run

+## Updating OSM-data

+Updating OSM-data with current version of this container image is easiest done by first stopping the running container, deleting both docker volumes `openstreetmap-data` and `openstreetmap-rendered-tiles` and then running the server setup (OSM-data import to PostGIS database) again and starting the tile server.

+## To be done

+- [ ] Pre-rendering (pre-warming mod_tile cache) user configurable sections of map after OSM-data import for better user experience
+- [ ] Supporting multiple CartoCSS styles are different tileserver URIs
+- [ ] Separate all `apt install`s in Dockerfile for better documentation for what is needed for which server component

 ## License

+Original work in https://github.com/Overv/openstreetmap-tile-server, this fork is heavily modified.

 ```
 Copyright 2018 Alexander Overvoorde